soixantecircuits/toggl-autopublic/README.md

 #Toggl Auto Public

-A simple script to automatically turn toggl project to public mode (workspace wide)
+A simple script to automatically turn all toggl projects to public mode (workspace wide)

 ## Usage